discord-jda/JDA-Website/docs/using-jda/interactions.md

 To create commands you need to make some API requests.
 There are 2 types of commands you can create called **global commands** and **guild commands**.

 - **Global**: These commands are available in every server your bot is in (regardless of sharding!) and direct message (Private Channels).
 - **Guild**: These commands are only in the specific guild that you created them in and cannot be used in direct messages.
-These commands show up immediately after creation.

 #### Creating Slash Commands